top of page

 1) All human behavior is positive in intention, either by moving towards happiness/pleasure/eudaimonia or away from unhappiness/pain/suffering.

 The extent to which the results match the intentions is another issue.
-And whether the intention is focused on long-term or short-term or both can vary.
+Whether the intention is focused on the long-term short-term or both can vary.
 Often we cannot see the positive intention or benefit of many behaviors, being acutely aware of the costs.
 For example, when couples shout at each other, you may wonder what benefits they intend or get.
 Yet, if you look closely, they are each attempting to feel power by expressing their righteousness, trying to defend or protect themselves.
 Shouting can also provide a sense of immediate release.
 Bottom line: all "negative" behaviors are positive behaviors in disguise.
-They can be positive because they are trying to move away from pain or suffering of one form or another.
-They can be positive short-term, even though costly long-term.
+They can be positive because they are trying to move away from pain or suffering in one form or another.
+They can be positive short term, even though costly long term.
 They can be positive selfishly but negative altruistically.
 They can be positive altruistically but negative selfishly.
 Or best, they can be all positive long-term and short-term, both selfishly and altruistically, without any associated costs.

 When interested in effecting a change, either in ourselves or others, we're more likely to succeed if we can both a) uncover/create more benefits, short-term and long-term, toward the desired new behavior and b) identify and remove/modify the benefits, short-term and long-term, that exist for the current unwanted behavior.
 For example, consider the behavior of feeling guilty.
 The #1 benefit we get from feeling guilty (which usually goes unnoticed) is that it helps us to feel safer from the actual/possible blame or withdrawal of approval from others.
 Without conscious awareness, we're essentially addressing others, at least in our mind, "Look, I'm already feeling bad about this.
 Please don't blame me so much."
 Therefore, the solution I use, with myself, if needed, and with others, to dissolve this guilt go to the Undoing fear room as in, "Holy cats and jeepers creepers, I'm so scared that others, or some specific person or people are blaming me for..." or it could be, "Holy cats and jeepers creepers, I'm so scared others are disappointed in me for..."